Basics of Backing Up the QuickBooks 2014 Data File

-A critically important task that either you or some co-worker needs to complete is to back up the QuickBooks 2013 data file.
+A critically important task that either you or some co-worker needs to complete is a backup of the QuickBooks data file.
+Few items stored on your computer’s hard drive deserve as much caretaking as the QuickBooks data file does.
 Quite literally, the QuickBooks data file describes your business’s financial affairs.
 You absolutely don’t want to lose the data file.

 Losing the data file, for example, might mean that you don’t know how much money you have, you don’t know whether you’re making or losing money, and you won’t be able to easily or accurately prepare your annual tax returns.

 Fortunately, backing up the QuickBooks data file is rather straightforward.
-You need to complete only three steps:
+You need to complete only nine steps:

 Choose the File→Create Copy command.